Reeezer/Spotify-bot/README.md

-This is a project using the Spotify API.
+This is a project who's using the Spotify API.

 This project aims to create Spotify's playlists based on the user's liked tracks and liked artists.